tressc/jsgo/README.md

   The game should allow two players to compete.

   **Considerations:**
+    - Render board state when there is at least one human player.
     - Allow for handicap and komi at game start.
     - Alternate current player, allowing for passes.
     - End game when both players pass consecutively.